J&J says Jardiance survival benefit likely to be seen by Invokana

-Johnson & Johnson (JNJ.N) said on Tuesday that the ability of Eli Lilly and Co's (LLY.N) rival Jardiance diabetes drug to save lives in a large clinical trial is likely to benefit the entire class of drugs, including J&J's own approved Invokana treatment.
+Oct 13 Johnson & Johnson said on Tuesday that the ability of Eli Lilly and Co's rival Jardiance diabetes drug to save lives in a large clinical trial is likely to benefit the entire class of drugs, including J&J's own approved Invokana treatment.

 Dominic Caruso, J&J's chief financial officer, gave his optimistic view of the new drug class, called SGLT2 inhibitors, on a conference call on Tuesday with industry analysts to discuss the company's third-quarter earnings.